Dihfahsih1/Teachers-Directory-app/README.md

         enter the username and the password you created above.

 9) To manage the app as the superadmin use the following link in your web browser http://localhost:8000/admin

 10) Finally you can customize the app the way you want by editing the files using any text editor of your choice.

-4) Use Teachers.csv and teachers.zip for bulk upload.
-For any other csv files, follow the same format of the given Teachers.csv file.